Leonardo-AD/Pix-Application/README.md

 <p>This simple application brings me practicality to use the keys of my PIX.
 Do you have some accounts at other banks like I do and want a place to have all these keys without having to go into every bank app?
 So this problem is solved, just register your random key and if you want the QR's-Codes as well.
-In this app I am using HTML, CSS, JavaScript.</p>
+In this app I am using HTML, CSS and JavaScript.</p>

 ## Features Developed